A104 road (England)

 The A104 is an A road which runs from Islington Green in London to Epping in Essex, England.

-At its southern end, the A104 meets the A1 near Angel London Underground station in Islington.
-The route passes through Canonbury, Dalston, Hackney, Clapton, Leyton, Woodford and Buckhurst Hill before meeting the A121 at the Wake Arms roundabout.
-The northern terminus of the route is approximately 2.7 miles (4.3 km) south of St John's Church in Epping town centre, and approximately 1.3 miles (2.1 km) east of the M25 motorway at junction 26.

 Route

 The A104 takes in Essex Road, Balls Pond Road, Dalston Lane (part of), Pembury Road, Cricketfield Road, Downs Road (part of), Lower Clapton Road (part of) and Lea Bridge Roundabout (both shared with A107), Lea Bridge Road, Whipps Cross Roundabout, Woodford New Road, High Road Woodford Green, and Epping New Road.

 History

 The southern section of the A104 follows its original course, as set out in the 1922 Ministry of Transport List of Class I and Class II Roads and Numbers.
 The route was defined as "London (Essex Road, Balls Pond Road, Lea Bridge Road) - Woodford".

 The northern section - between Woodford and Wake Arms - was originally part of the A11, which ran continuously between Aldgate in the City of London and Norwich, Norfolk.
 The A11 through Woodford, Buckhurst Hill and Epping Forest became known as the A104 after the M11 motorway opened between Woodford and Bishop's Stortford in 1975.
 The sections north of Wake Arms were renumbered B1393 (through Epping), A414 (through Harlow) and A1184 (through Sawbridgeworth and Bishop's Stortford).